Joey Meneses Player Props: Nationals vs. Twins

-The Washington Nationals, including Joey Meneses (hitting .262 in his past 10 games, with four doubles, three walks and three RBI), battle starting pitcher Tyler Mahle and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+After going 1-for-4 with a home run and an RBI in his last game, Joey Meneses and the Washington Nationals face the Minnesota Twins (who will start Pablo Lopez) at 2:10 PM ET on Saturday.

-In his last appearance, he went 1-for-4 with a double against the Orioles.
+In his most recent game, he notched a home run while going 1-for-4 against the Twins.

 Joey Meneses Game Info & Props vs. the Twins